jrh-dev/jrh-dev.github.io/_posts/2022-11-17-r_basics_groups.md

 ```
 </details>

 The data is from the 1st 7 days of February 2021 presenting daily counts of positive COVID-19 cases, broken down by age group and sex.
-The data is available from [opendata.nhs.scot](opendata.nhs.scot).
+The data is available from the [PHS Scotland open data platform](opendata.nhs.scot).

 1. Group the data by sex and calculate the mean and median number of first infections.